ryancnelson/gemini-ryans-way/README.md

 This repository contains two distinct types of information:

 - **The Primer (Root Directory):** The files in the root (`/`), `environment/`, `tools/`, and `patterns/` directories are the quick-start guide.
 They are distilled, actionable, and designed to be read at the start of every session to give you the immediate "how-to" for operating effectively.
+The source of truth is the collection of Markdown files.

 - **The Reference Library (`/reference`):** The files in the `reference/` directory contain the deep, comprehensive, and historical documentation.
 This is the "why" behind the primer.
-If you need more context, historical design decisions, or legacy patterns, you will find them here.
+If you need more context, historical design decisions (including concepts not yet implemented), or legacy patterns, you will find them here.

 ## 2. The Core Workflow

 Your operational loop should be:
 1.  **Orient:** Start here.
 Read this `README.md` file and the other primer documents.
-2.  **Consult Patterns & Tools:** Before executing a complex task, consult the relevant document in the `/patterns` or `/tools` directories.
+2.  **Consult Patterns & Tools:** Before executing a complex task, consult the relevant Markdown file in the `/patterns` or `/tools` directories.
 3.  **Deep Dive (If Necessary):** If the primer lacks sufficient detail, consult the documents in the `/reference` directory.
 4.  **Execute:** Perform the task using the knowledge you've gathered.
 5.  **Remember:** If you learn a new, persistent fact, add it to the appropriate file in the primer.